Ravencrest Publishing, an imprint of Cubbie Blue Publishing Inc.

 Summary: This book offers effective strategies to help erase poverty.
 It advocates self-reliance, policy reform and cultural awareness.
 Accountability is required from all; the middle class, the trust fund babies and the underprivileged who see themselves as perpetual victims and have fallen into the entitlement trap.
 True Blue-prints are offered to rescue people from an economic slump and help them improve their life, and re-obtain a sense of self-worth.

-Books Summaries: (for ages 6-9 even though can be read to younger)
+Books Summaries of Randa Handler’s books: (for ages 6-9 even though can be read to younger)

 Cubbie Blue and His Dog Dot, Book One: Synopsis